holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/02_levels_of_abstraction/lesson_plan.md

         - Hiding unnecessary details
     - What does abstraction look like in art?
     - What does abstraction look like in CS?
-        - functions
         - How was the race car game an example of abstraction?
+            - Functions
             - I designed the functions - you used them
 - Discussion about the similarities between abstraction in art and CS
     - In both, we:
         - Simplify complex ideas or systems